SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionFuseFeature.rst

 Revolution Fuse
 ===============

-Revolution Fuse feature revolves selected objects around selected axis and fuses result from other objects.
+Revolution Fuse feature revolves the selected objects around the selected axis and fuses the result with other objects.

 To perform Revolution Fuse in the active part: